Rapidfacture/mongoose-multi/readme.md

 ### Use the module in your code

-The syntax is like 'database.collection' for maximum clarity.
+The syntax is 'database.collection' for maximum clarity.

 ```javascript
 db.application.customer.find().exec(function(err, docs) {